Amphiluke/lindsvg/README.md

     pathAttributes: {
         stroke: "#514d3a",
         "stroke-width": ["16", "11", "9", "7", "6", "5", "3", "2", "1"],
-        "stroke-linecap": ["square", "round"] // the rest items are equal to the last one }
+        "stroke-linecap": ["square", "round" /* the rest items are equal to the last one */] }
 };